Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Practitioner doctoral degrees

 In contrast to PhDs, other doctoral degrees focus on practical applications within a specific industry, similar to the difference between a BA and a BS.
-University of Phoenix, for example, does not offer PhD programs, but rather its doctoral degrees are designed for scholar-practitioners.
+University of Phoenix, for example, does not offer PhD programs; rather, its doctoral degrees are designed for scholar-practitioners.

 Examples: